 This Modification has arisen as a result of the cross-code JTRR which brought together SPAA and UNC parties to review theft reporting arrangements.
 As such there is a direct cross-code impact on SPAA, which is being managed through involvement of the SPAA Secretariat in the development of this Modification.
 This Modification and any associated or consequential SPAA change is being managed in accordance with the Code Administration Code of Practice (CACoP) Principle 13 - Code Administrators will ensure cross code co-ordination to progress changes efficiently where modifications impact multiple codes.

 The solution is intended to apply to both GT and IGT supply points and therefore has relevance to IGT UNC parties.
 With is in mind, it is recommended that IGT UNC parties consider whether any permissions must be granted in the IGT UNC to enable confirmed theft at IGT sites to be addressed in Settlement.
 IGT UNC parties were represented at the JTRR, and he IGT UNC Code Administrator has been engaged by the SPAA Secretariat on an ongoing basis.

+To summarise, it is likely that an IGT Modification will be required.

 EU Code Impacts